d2hv/RussianWare/README.md

 Join RussianWare's Discord: [here](https://discord.gg/9nVUyFJf)

 The client was developed in early 2022 for sale, but will now be publicly available.
-Special thanks jub#7449 & larp connoisseur#9538 to help with developing.
+Special thanks jub#7449 & larp connoisseur#9538 for help with developing.